Code-Cecilia/Guren/README.md

 Don't use my code without crediting.
 You are free to host it and fork it yourself but don't claim my code as yours.

-The token in the screenshot is invalid so you don't have to worry :P Dashboard included, developer of the python module is fixing the issue #2.
+The token in the screenshot is invalid so you don't have to worry :')
+Dashboard included, developer of the python module is fixing the issue #2.
 When fixed, dependencies here will be updated

 # Usage and installation